Most officers begin their probationary service at either one of the MOD’s nuclear sites, such as AWE Aldermaston or a Naval Base in the Clyde area.

 Please be assured that all candidates undergoing security clearance are treated impartially and consistently irrespective of their age, disability status, gender, gender identity, marital status, race or ethnic origin, religion or belief, or sexual orientation.

 With many sites throughout the UK, opportunities in the MDP are on a national scale.
-Most new recruits are likely to be stationed initially at one of the Atomic Weapons Establishments (AWE), at Aldermaston or Burghfield in South East England, or one of our stations in Western Scotland, where their two-year probationary period will be served.
+Currently though, we are only recruiting for one of our stations in Western Scotland, where their two-year probationary period will be served.
 However, the standard posting length for all officers is three years.

 Upon joining the MDP, you will be liable for your own relocation costs if you need to move house to take up your first post.
 Thereafter a move to another station will usually be financially supported by the MOD if it is on public interest terms.

-We are now currently recruiting 'New Entrants from Other Forces' (NEOF’s)
+We are not currently recruiting 'New Entrants from Other Forces' (NEOF’s)

 Diversity & Equality